tindleaj/tndl.me/content/blog/2020/introduction_to_rust.md

 Although Rust doesn't have a language-specific runtime environment, the operating system your Rust program runs on _is_ technically a runtime.
 And luckily for us, the operating system provides a way to inject variables into programs.
 We won't need to get into the specifics of how that happens (and the potential pitfalls), because the _Rust standard library_ provides an easy way for us to access the arguments passed to our program, via the `std::env` module.
 Similar to how `process.argv` works in `node`, the `std::env` module will allow us to get a list of arguments we can then use how we'd like.

-In order to use the `std::env` module, we'll have to `use` it at the top of our program like so: `use std::env`.
-The `use` keyword in Rust is sort of analogous to the `import` keyword in ES6, and it allows us to bring a module into scope.
+In order to make the `std::env` module more ergonomic to use, we can `use` it at the top of our program like so: `use std::env`.
+The `use` keyword allows us to bring a module into scope.
+The `std` library is already available to our program, so we could just type `std::env::foo_function` every time we wanted to use something from the `env` module, but with `use` we can bring the `env` module directly into scope.
+A loose parallel between `use` to an equivalent in JavaScript would be taking a globally available function like `global.console.log` and setting it to its own variable for easier use, for example `let log = global.console.log`.
 With the `env` module in scope, we can now use the public function [`args`](https://doc.rust-lang.org/std/env/fn.args.html), which exists in the `env` module.

 This function will return a value with the _type_ of `Args`. `Args` _implements_ the _trait_ `Iterator`, which allows us to _iterate_ over the returned arguments.
 The function signature for `args` looks like so: `fn args() -> Args`.